SuadeLabs/fire/documentation/properties/purpose.md

 ├── share_capital
 │    └──  non_controlling
 ├── investment
+│    ├──  investment_advice
+│    └──  portfolio_management
 ├── trade_finance
 ├── aircraft_finance
 ├── insurance
 ├── back_to_back
 └── other
 ```
+### investment_advice
+The [Mifid Directive][midifdir] defines in Article 4(4) investment advice as:
+> provision of personal recommendations to a client, either upon its request or at the initiative of the investment firm, in respect of one or more transactions relating to financial instruments.
+### portfolio_management
+The [Mifid Directive][midifdir] defines in Article 4(8) portfolio management as:
+> managing portfolios in accordance with mandates given by clients on a discretionary client-by-client basis where such portfolios include one or more financial instruments.
 ### trade_finance
 From [CRR][crr] definitions (80):
 > **Trade finance** means financing, including guarantees, connected to the exchange of goods and services through financial products of fixed short-term maturity, generally of less than one year, without automatic rollover;